Goans: Migration from 1960s–present (current phase)

-Currently it is estimated that there are around 600,000 Goans living outside India.
+In 2000, it was estimated that there are around 600,000 Goans living outside India.

 Professions

-Since the Second Phase of migrations, the Goans have had a variety of professions.
+Since the Second Phase of migrations, Goans have had a variety of professions.
 In British India they were personal butlers or physicians to the English and Parsi elite in India.
-On the Ships and Cruise liners they were sailors, stewards, chefs, musicians and dancers.Many have also been working on oil rigs.Many Goan doctors worked in African colonies of Portugal.
-Goan doctors were also active in British India.
+On the Ships and Cruise liners they were sailors, stewards, chefs, musicians and dancers.
+Many have also been working on oil rigs.
+Many Goan doctors worked in African colonies of Portugal, as well as being also active in British India.